[Column] Expansion of bear damage and impact of sound

 6.2 International cases

-• California, USA: Intrusion prevention using electronic sounds and human voices
+• California, USA: Intrusion prevention using electronic sounds and human voice

 • BC, Canada: Non-lethal acoustic management reduces crop damage